lifecycle-project/ds-dictionaries/README.md

 - label \* (required)

+### Variables

+The **first variable** `name` is the primary key for the table.
+The primary key is the unique identifier for each row in the table.
+The primary key is used to join the table with other tables.

+For LifeCycle (derived) datasets the primary key is the `child_id`.

+The `timeDependentCovariate` is used by repeated measures.
+For example, in the LifeCycle project the trimester data uses the `timeDependentCovariate` to indicate the trimester with the variable `age_trimester`.
+The `timeDependentCovariate` is empty for non repeats.

 ## Create a dataset from existing dictionary

 The transformation (or creating a dataset from existing dictionary) is